Basal Cell Carcinoma Treatment

 Basal Cell Carcinoma

 Basal cell carcinoma (BCC) is the most common form of skin cancer.
-It tends to grow slowly and rarely spreads to other parts of the body.
-It appears on the skin surface as growths or lesions that can have varying forms, including red patches of skin, pink growths, open sores and shiny bumps.
+It tends to grow slowly and rarely spreads to other body parts.
+It appears on the skin surface as growths or lesions with varying forms, including red patches of skin, pink growths, open sores, and shiny bumps.
+These symptoms often lead patients to seek consultation with specialists skilled in diagnosing and treating basal cell carcinoma.
 Basal cell carcinomas are commonly caused by overexposure to ultraviolet (UV) rays.
 Basal cell carcinomas are rarely life-threatening, though their appearance can be highly unsightly.

 • Mohs micrographic surgery – Uses local anesthesia to remove tumors.
 Advantages of Mohs surgery include its ability to spare healthy tissue and achieve the highest high cure rate.